 The Company annually reviews any proved undeveloped reserves ("PUDs") to ensure their development within five years or less.
 As of June 30, 2012, the Company had approximately 6.2 Bcfe of PUDs related to Mary Rose #6, a rate acceleration well on state of Louisiana acreage.
-Our plan is to develop our PUD reserves prior to December 31, 2016, which is five years from the initial date of disclosure of these PUD reserves.
+Our plan is to develop this PUD reserve prior to December 31, 2016, which is five years from the initial date of disclosure of this PUD reserve.